Arthur Blackburn: Later life

 Blackburn died on 24 November 1960 at Crafers, South Australia, aged 67, from a ruptured aneurism of the common iliac artery, and was buried with full military honours in the AIF section of Adelaide's West Terrace Cemetery.
 Many members of the public and hundreds of former members of the 10th Battalion and 2/3rd Machine Gun Battalion lined the 3 km route between St Peter's Cathedral and the cemetery, and eight brigadiers were pallbearers.
 His medal set, including his VC, was passed to his son Richard, then to his grandson Tom.
 It is on loan to the Australian War Memorial, Canberra, where it is displayed in the Hall of Valour.

 The Department of Veterans' Affairs office in Adelaide was named "Blackburn House" in 1991.
 As of 2008 there were eleven streets in Adelaide named for Blackburn, and one in Brisbane.
 In 2008, it was debated whether to call the new tunnel under Anzac Highway either the Blackburn Underpass or Inwood Underpass, after another South Australian who was also conferred a VC in 1917, Roy Inwood.
 The Returned & Services League of Australia objected that naming the tunnel after a specific veteran was inappropriate, saying it should be named after a major World War I battleground, in line with the highway's theme.
 On completion, the tunnel was named the Gallipoli Underpass.

+In 2023, a commissioned portrait of Blackburn was hung in Parliament House, Adelaide, where he served as a Member of Parliament.